 I am an Assistant Professor of Marketing at the Kelley School of Business, Indiana University Bloomington.
 Prior to Indiana University, I was a Postdoctoral Fellow at Vanderbilt University.
-I have a PhD in Marketing from the University of North Texas, an MBA from Barry University, and a B.A. in Marketing from the University of Puerto Rico in Mayagüez.
+I have a PhD in Marketing from the University of North Texas, an MBA from Barry University, and a BS in Marketing from the University of Puerto Rico in Mayagüez.

 My research uses consumer psychology to draw strategic consumer insights centered around the influence of social class, political ideology, and emotional intelligence on marketplace behaviors.
 Before academia, I had a career in advertising and digital marketing.

 *Kidwell, Blair, Virginie Lopez Kidwell, Christopher Blocker, and Erick M. Mas (2020), “Birds of a Feather Feel Together: Emotional Ability Similarity in Consumer Interactions,” Journal of Consumer Research, 47(2), 215-236. (*All authors contributed equally to this paper).